Yoona8/frontend-curriculum/notes/javascript.md

   await setTimer(1000);
 })();
 ```
-- when `async` is added, function automatically return a promise
+- when `async` is added, function automatically returns a promise
 - wraps everything inside into a promise
 ```JavaScript
 const setTimer = async () => {